cjratcliff/ml-compiled/docs/gaussian_processes.rst

 The kernel function
 ----------------------
-The kernel represents the covariance function for the Gaussian process.
+The kernel represents the covariance function for the Gaussian process and can be thought of as a prior for the shape of the function.

 Linear kernel
 _______________